-We asked some strong women their take on getting into lifting and what they've learned through strength.
+We asked some athletes their take on getting into lifting and what they've learned through strength.
 Here are their words.

 "I’ve learned some great things and some bad things about myself that I didn’t know before strength training.
 I learned that I am not very good with balancing priorities in my life.
 I’ve become more aware of the fact that I need to work on keeping every priority in my life in moderation, equal amounts, equal attention.
 I’ve also learned that I am much stronger than I ever thought possible.
 Beginning of 2017 (January 4) I hit my first 205lbs deadlift.
 Beginning of August of that same year, I hit 315lbs.
 My first three plate deadlift.
 Never in my dreams would I have thought that to be me.
 Then I competed in November of that same year.
 I have severe social anxiety, I’m very shy, quiet, and indecisive so signing up for a powerlifting meet was very out of character.
 I’ve never been more proud of myself for just showing up.
 I pushed myself through that prep which was a mental struggle in and of itself since I had to cut weight.
 Not eating cake on my birthday?
 A nightmare.
 Then I broke an Arizona state record at that competition.
 No cake but a gold medal?
 I’ll take it."